Decorating Tips from Biltmore

 Christmas at Biltmore 2018

 • Choose a theme for your tree.
+While there will be 67 trees in Biltmore this year, you might need to only decorate a few.
 A children's tree is always popular with antique or reproduction toys gathered around the base.
 For a softer look, consider using dried flowers, paper fans, ribbons, crocheted and handmade ornaments to create a Victorian looking tree.

 • Instead of red and green, sprinkle crimson, burgundy, champagne, and gold throughout your holiday colors scheme.
 Survey the colors in your home and coordinate appropriately, or just try a combination you like.